 It was kind of just a hodge-podge mess of spare parts and no purpose.
 Nothing about it worked for my husband at all.
 First, I developed a plan which I showed in the Week 1 original post.
 I definitely feel like my inspiration and plans were well executed to create a masculine office fit for a man who loves his country and his heritage.
 Oh, and we came in on budget of $600 by re-purposing and using a lot of paint.

 And without further adieu, welcome to the man’s new masculine patriotic office area!

 The antique desk that I showed in Week 4 is probably my favorite aspect of the office.
 I just love that we got to use a piece that already had so much history as it belonged to my husband’s father.
 You can see more about how we painted the desk and polished the brass hardware in these posts.

 This room is so narrow that it was very difficult to photograph.
 I am literally standing on my own desk to show you an overview of the room layout.
 For anyone who did a bathroom for this challenge, you have my sympathies!

 My husband actually came up with this idea to do the world wall clock display.
 He chose the cities based on places that meant something to him so I went with that.
 It went very well with the military inspired decor that I pulled up from the basement.

 And, of course, the mini-fridge was my biggest challenge to overcome in this masculine office.
 Originally white, I had no idea how to aesthetically incorporate it into the office makeover.
-I detailed in Week 3 how we stenciled it and added a dial to give it an antique safe look.
+I detailed in Week 3 how we painted the refridgerator and added a dial to give it an antique safe look.